Quick Answer

 Start Practising Today

 Don't leave your Portuguese citizenship to chance by purely studying theory.
 The CIPLE is a test of strategy and practical skill, not just vocabulary.
-Many candidates fail not because they don't know the words, but because they are unprepared for the 75-minute time pressure or the natural-speed audio.
+Many candidates fail not because they don't know the words, but because they are unprepared for the 90-minute Reading and Writing block or the natural-speed audio.

 At prep2go.study, we have built a specialised preparation system designed to remove the friction from your study process.
 Stop memorising verb tables and start practising with real-time exam simulators that mirror the official CAPLE format.
 Our system provides the timed practice and natural-speed listening exercises you need to walk into your exam centre with total confidence.